alibaba/app-controller/en/_sources/tutorial/deploy.md.txt

 - **Chat model**: It is used to reason the suitable API for the user's input.
 All users of your application need to send api key of selected chat model to the App-Controller.
 Then, the chat model will be called by the api key.
-- **Embedding model**: For developer of application, you need to provide the api key of the embedding model for pre-building the index on available apis and other knowledge.
-For user of your application, the api key of the embedding model will be used to embed the user's input for searching the most similar knowledge.
+- **Embedding model**: For the developer of application, you need to provide the api key of the embedding model for pre-building the index on available apis and other knowledge.
+For the user of your application, the api key of the embedding model will be used to embed the user's input for searching the most similar knowledge.
+  Note that the embedding model used by the user can only be selected from the embedding models used by the developer to build th index.

 You can configure your embedding model by modifying the `embed_model_config` file.
 It supports multiple embedding models.
 Each embedding model will build index for all apis and knowledge independently.